deep-c/react-redux-notify/README.md

 <script src="dist/ReactReduxNotify.min.js"></script>
 <link rel="stylesheet" href="dist/ReactReduxNotify.min.css">
 ```

+## Demo and Example
+An example can be seen by opening the `examples/index.html` file in your browser.

 ## Usage
 Import the reducer and add it to your redux store as key `notifications`.